 While this list is certainly not exhaustive, it is certainly representative of the incubator of tensions God has invited us to walk in throughout our own personal journey.
 Probably like you, we've wrestled with them all, been conquered by most and at times managed to defeat some by learning to hold each side up as essential and true.
 They never really go away - we're not ever fully done with them.
 We simply learn how to live with them as constant companions on this journey that will periodically make their voices heard and remind us of why we started doing this in the first place.

-- The joy of seeing new things formed from old struck by the heartache that any of this has to be happening in the first place.
+The joy of seeing new things formed from old struck by the heartache that any of this is even happening in the first place.

 Foster care and adoption is a myriad of tensions only clarified by one resounding beacon of hope - that in the end, God has the capacity to produce unending beauty out of unspeakable brokenness.
 He has the ability to bring clarity out of confusion and hope-filled things out of hard things.
 This, I believe, is where the gospel is made most rich and tangible and evident - not with a guarantee that any of the tension will be easy, but in the hope that all of it will be worth it.